mcchannigan/react-help-screen/src/assets/body.md

 {help-trans-stdinfo-2}

 > #### Records & Name Changes
 > Changing information using this transaction only affects the Payroll record.
-If the student wishes to change this information on their student record and/or sece, they will need to make the change with the Records office.
+If the student wishes to change this information on their student record and/or ***sece***, they will need to make the change with the Records office.
 >
 > If the student changes their name or SSN, you should contact your student employment office for information.
 Typically, this involves a memo requesting a name/SSN change and a photocopy of the student’s Social Security Card showing his/her new name being forwarded to Payroll or the appropriate office.